avan06/PS4CheaterNeo/README.md

 - The preset section filter rules is `libSce, libc.prx, SceShell, SceLib, SceNp, SceVoice, SceFios, libkernel, SceVdec`, these rules can also be customized.
 - Default maximum offset range (MaxRange) changed from 8192 to 0 (unlimited range) in PointerFinder.
 (0.9.7.1)
 - Added support for PointerFinder auto sorting by `Base Address` field default, and also supports manual sorting.
 (0.9.8.2)
+- PointerFinder now supports stable sorting, maintaining the relative order of the previous sorting during sorting.
+(0.9.9.8)

 ![pointerfinder_1](assets/pointerfinder_1.webp)
 ![pointerfinder_2](assets/pointerfinder_2.webp)